filipsobol/sonda/docs/features/compression-sizes.md

 <CustomImage
   src="/sizes-asset.jpg"
-  alt="Table containing sizes of an asset before and after compression and estimated download times" caption="Modal showing asset data also contains the estimated download times using slow 3G" />
+  alt="Table containing sizes of an asset before and after compression and estimated download times" caption="Table showing asset data also contains the estimated download times using slow 3G" />

 The GZIP and Brotli sizes displayed in the assets modal closely reflect the actual sizes you would see when serving files with these compression methods enabled on a server.
 While there may be slight variations due to specific compression settings, these differences are generally minimal.